bentan-22/space_invaders/readme.md

 ## Space Invaders
-I created this project as the first of four projects for the course SEIF-SG-12 by General Assembly.
+This project was created as the first project for the course SEIF-SG-12 by General Assembly.
 I chose to recreate Space Invaders for my first project to pay tribute to the classic game.

 ### Project Description
 The project runs like the classic Space Invaders game with the addition of three difficulty modes.